chrisawmichaeldev/selectorpass/MANUAL_TESTS.md

 When I click "Add Credential" button
 And I leave username or password empty
 And I click "Save Credential" button
-Then I should see an error message
+Then I should see modal dialog "Username and password are required" with OK button When I click "OK"
+Then the dialog should close
 And the credential should not be saved
 ```